ikumen/today-i-learned/posts/til/trie.md

 ---
 title: Tries
 tags: data-structures
-description: An introduction to tries and some common applications
+description: An efficient search tree data structure commonly used for information retrieval like string matching and predictive text (e.g. autocomplete)
 date: 2021-10-18
 ---

 ## Tries

 [Tries](https://en.wikipedia.org/wiki/Trie) are search tree data structures used for storage and operations on strings.
 The strings in a trie are stored by character at each node in the trie, where strings with matching prefixes share a common path of ancestor nodes.
 Operations on the strings typically involves depth-first traversal of the trie.
-Tries are often used in string matching algorithms and predictive text (e.g, autocomplete).
+Tries are often used in string matching algorithms and predictive text (e.g. autocomplete).

 <div class="bg-washed-yellow ph2 pv3">
   <div class="mb2">